flaviens/gsoc-sim-mem/documentation.md

 ##### Write requests

-As there is a single write response per write address request, the release of the write response corresponding to write slot is enabled when all the entries (i.e., all the write data requests) of the slot are completed: when the _mem_done_ array is full of ones.
+As there is a single write response per write address request, the release of the write response corresponding to write slot is enabled when all the entries (_i.e._, all the write data requests) of the slot are completed: when the _mem_done_ array is full of ones.
 Precisely, when the _mem_done_ array is full of ones,

 - The valid bit of the slot is unset.